Artis College of Science and Technology

 In October of 1999, the Department of Chemistry and Physics at Radford University began offering public planetarium shows.
 In the first 14 months of operation of these weekly shows, over 1,500 guests were treated to the handiwork of Mr. Lester and Mr. Hall.
 Over the following years, the RU Planetarium has become a part of the educational culture of both the university and the surrounding region.
 Our visitors include school groups, Elderhostel groups, Scout and community groups, and anyone else who would like an adventure with us.
 Our Science Days have been a great success in recent years, with nearly 2,000 K-12 students taking advantage of these all-day science experiences in our building each year.

 The original Radford University Planetarium ended its 16-year run of public shows on Saturday, December 19, 2015 with the 10:30am show.
 It had been a great run with over 40,000 cumulative visitors since the first public show in October of 1999.
 The new planetarium came online during the 2016 spring semester.
-It is a fully digital wonder, with 55 theater-style seats, a state-of-the-art projection system by Evans & Sutherland, and Dolby 5.1 surroundsound.
-We look forward to the next 16 years of service in our rmission of science education.
+It is a fully digital wonder, with 55 theater-style seats, a state-of-the-art 2k (2,000 pixels across the dome) projection system by Evans & Sutherland, and Dolby 5.1 surroundsound.

-Coordinated by Dr. rhett Herman (email@example.com (email preferred), or call 540-831-5441), and housed in the Department of Physics, we hope you come visit the new-and-improved Radford University Planetarium, and let us bring you to the stars!
+The Planetarium is coordinated by Dr. rhett Herman (firstname.lastname@example.org [email is best], or call 540-831-5441), and housed in the Department of Physics.
+We hope you come visit the Radford University Planetarium, and let us bring you to the stars!